 Depending on which trip you're on while in Alaska, you may find yourself travelling by:

 Our lodging inn at Resurrection Bay is so remote it can only be accessed by water taxi.
 These tiny boats allow you to get right up close to the surface, which is perfect when the waters are so rich in marine life.

-When traveling with us in Alaska you may find yourself staying in a:
+When travelling with us in Alaska you may find yourself staying in a:

 Stuck in a chilly latitude between 50 and 70 degrees north of the equator, Alaska is dark for a lot of the year.
 Really dark.
 The exception is from May to late June when the sun shines all day and most of the night.
 Peak season for Alaska tours is from mid-June to mid-August, when the daytime temperatures are a relatively warm 15–25°C (60–80°F) and there’s plenty of daylight for exploring.